Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Patrick Goris - Rockwell Automation, Inc.

-Thank you, Blake and good morning everyone.
+Thank you, Blake and good morning, everyone.
 I'll start on slide 4, third quarter key financial information.
 As Blake mentioned, we had a good sales performance in the quarter with reported sales up 8.5%.
 As expected, organic growth was 8.2%.
 Our two acquisitions from last September contributed 1.2 points of sales growth.
 MagneMotion which was acquired in March 2016 is now included in organic growth.
 Currency translation reduced sales by 0.9% in the quarter.

 Segment operating margin of 21.1% was flat compared to last year.
 A margin tailwind from strong organic growth and good productivity performance was offset by the restoration of incentive compensation and increased investment spending.